openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 As a Customer, I can use UWM without seeing Addons metrics, alerting or recording configurations.

+#### Story 8

+As a Customer, I can see metrics from certain addons A, B, C from OpenShift Console , addons A, B, C, choose to expose those.

 ### Implementation Details/Notes/Constraints

 Since UWM and PM are part of Openshift Core, we would like to avoid increasing the complexity and introducing potential bugs for customers by extending those monitoring stacks.
-Because of this, we propose developing a new stack that will be able to support the managed service use-case while staying compatible with upcoming use-cases such as Hypershift or [KCP](https://github.com/kcp-dev/kcp).
+Because of this, we propose developing a new stack that will be able to support the managed service use-case while staying compatible with upcoming use-cases such as HyperShift or [KCP](https://github.com/kcp-dev/kcp).

 #### Overview